 This Is the Average Cost of a Wedding Cake

 While your wedding cake is a sweet treat for your friends and family, it can also be a source of guest entertainment.
-Our study found that 82 percent of couples who exchanged vows in 2019 had a cake-cutting ceremony at their reception.
+Our study found that 77 percent of couples who exchanged vows in 2021 had a cake-cutting ceremony at their wedding reception.
 Your wedding cake can also be a unique piece of decor during your reception.
 One in five couples reported using specialty light projections on their wedding cakes, dance floors and walls, while two percent said they had 3-D wedding cake decorations.
 You can also purchase cute, personalized cake toppers to add an extra-special touch to the dessert.

 Whether you prefer chocolate, red velvet, raspberry or almond, wedding cake is generally priced by the slice, and the average price of a wedding cake can be anywhere from $1.50 to $12 per slice (a wide range, we know), depending on a multitude of factors.
 You'll sort out the details with your baker, but know that fondant icing (rather than buttercream frosting), fancy filling flavors, elaborate molded shapes, vibrant colors and handmade sugar flower detailing will all raise the price of your dessert.
 And remember: You're not only paying for a product, but a service as well—you'll pay for the cake designer's time and labor, as well as a delivery fee.

 The biggest factor that affects wedding cake cost?
 The number of guests you'll need to serve.
 According to our study, a wedding cake for 50 or fewer guests cost $319 on average, while a cake for over 100 guests costs averages at $600.
 The more guests you're inviting, the more you'll spend on cake.